GregDritschler/knative-routing-tutorial/README.md

 ## Deploy the sample application

-Let's briefly review the Knative route resource.

-First, a user can work with Knative in two different ways:
+A user can work with Knative in two different ways:
 * the user can manage the low-level Knative resources (route, configuration, etc.) directly, or
 * the user can manage the high-level Knative service resource and let Knative managed the underlying low-level resources